 As you start to get clarity in your vision, every detail matters.
 From the people who are on your team, to where you want to go, to the plan to get there, to how you will make an impact through your vision, to the culture you create, to the way it all reflects within your branding.
 Vision plays a big role.
 The more clear we are on our vision, the less time we will have to spend explaining to others.
 It will be clear.

-Once you are clear on your vision, next you can start settling goals in place to make sure the vision doesn’t just stay in a document but grows legs and walks.
+Once you have clarity on your vision, next you can start settling goals in place to make sure the vision doesn’t just stay in a document but grows legs and walks.
 Our vision requires action.
 Or else it will only be in our own minds and never released to its fullest potential.
 Narrow down your goals into quarterly increments.
 And then break down into monthly / weekly / daily goals.
 This will help keep the vision in front of you and help you to continue taking steps.

 Here’s a simple process to follow: